nomadik223/Class-6-Project/README.md

 # Class-6-Project
 Credit: Logan Rogers for help with code.
+Miguel Pena contributed to assignment.
 Logan Rogers: ALL current CSS.